 Have a nice day.

-- This reply was modified 1 year, 2 months ago by anon101.
+- This reply was modified 5 years, 3 months ago by anonymous.

 Wow, and you get mad at others when your behavior is just as bad?
 She is not credited as specializing in nutrition.
 End of story, in this case your opinion does not matter as it doesn’t lead to a factual statement